truce-audio/truce/docs/gui/iced.md

 # Iced Integration

-[Iced](https://github.com/iced-rs/iced) is a retained-mode GUI framework following the Elm architecture (model → message → update → view).
-`truce-iced` wraps it as a truce `Editor` with two modes: auto-generated UI from your `GridLayout`, or fully custom UI via the `IcedPlugin` trait.
+[Iced](https://github.com/iced-rs/iced) is a retained-mode GUI framework following the Elm architecture: model, message, update, view. `truce-iced` wraps it as a truce editor with two modes — auto-generated UI from your layout, or fully custom UI via the `IcedPlugin` trait.

-## When to Use Iced
+## When to use Iced

-Use iced when you want:
+Pick Iced when you want:

-- Elm-architecture state management (message-driven updates)
+- Elm-architecture state management (messages drive all state changes)
-- Auto-generated UI from your existing `layout()` definition
+- Auto-generated UI from your existing `layout()` — zero custom code
-- Iced's widget library and layout primitives
-- Custom canvas drawing with wgpu
+- Canvas-based custom drawing with wgpu
+- A retained-mode alternative to egui's immediate mode

 ## Setup

-Add `truce-iced` and `iced` to your plugin's `Cargo.toml`:
+Add these to your plugin's `Cargo.toml`:

 ```toml
 [dependencies]